Classic Beeswax Soap Recipe To Try Out This Season (2025)

 Instructions:

-Cure the Soap: Allow the soap to sit for 24-48 hours before unmoulding, then cure on a rack for 4-6 weeks before use.
+Allow the soap to sit for 24-48 hours before unmolding, then cure on a rack for 4-6 weeks before use.

 What Makes Soap with Beeswax Special?